EGIS Admissions Team

 Our MSc Real Estate and Planning provides the foundation, knowledge and skills needed to work as a development surveyor or planner.
 On completion, graduates will be able to work either in the public or private sectors, advising on the complexities of property development to occupiers, investors, developers and planning authorities.

 It is designed to build understanding of the complex interactions and uncertainties of the development process.
 It provides students with the essential knowledge components of economics, valuation, planning, law, and regeneration and sustainability principles.
 It also develops an appreciation of the skills and tasks inherent in development projects, including community participation, satisfying the statutory planning considerations, undertaking the necessary financial appraisals, and achieving funding to make it happen.

-The programme is suitable for students with an interest in pursuing a career either as a chartered development surveyor or as a planner with a specialism in land and property markets.
+The course is suitable for students with an interest in pursuing a career either as a chartered development surveyor or as a planner with a specialism in land and property markets.
 Such opportunities are available in a range of employers in the private and public sector, including local development and regeneration agencies.

 Our graduates will be able to: